Real-Time Dam Levels

 Agricultural & Economic Significance

 Beyond standard municipal supply, Googong is a vital asset for the regional agricultural economy in New South Wales.
-Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
+The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Without the buffer provided by this massive 121 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context